pacha/vem-doc/content/index.rst

                     :`A`: redo

 These are the commands you need to know to be able to do a minimal edit to a file but, of course, there are many more.
-Check the `Quick start
+Check the `Tutorial
-</docs/quick-start.html>`__ to learn Vem's essentials.
+</docs/tutorial.html>`__ to learn Vem's essentials.

 **Note:** By default, Vem is configured to map commands to the ``QWERTY`` keyboard layout.
 If you use ``QWERTZ`` or ``AZERTY``, you need to configure your